dustmop/rasterjs/README.md

 ra.setSize(32, 30);
 ```

-The display can increase the size of its pixels, as it appears on your physical scene, using the `setZoom` method.
+The display can increase the size of its pixels, as it appears on your physical screen, using the `setZoom` method.
 Note that this does not change the number of the pixels themselves.

 ```
 ra.setZoom(8);